1 4 Pint Into Ml

 Q1: What is the difference between a US liquid pint and an imperial pint?

 A1: The US liquid pint and the imperial pint are not the same.
 The US liquid pint is slightly smaller.
-The conversion factor for imperial pints to milliliters is approximately 568.261 mL.
+That said, the conversion factor for imperial pints to milliliters is approximately 568.
+261 mL.
 Always clarify which type of pint is being used to ensure accuracy.

 Q2: How can I convert other volumes from pints to milliliters?